 An individual who has the capacity to consent to participate in a minimal risk study might not have the capacity to comprehend all of the components of a randomized trial.
 They might however, understand enough to assent to their own participation after their LAR granted permission for them to take part.

-Ultimately the investigator is responsible for ensuring that all prospective subjects (parents of subjects0) understands the required information in the consent form sufficiently to provide informed of consent.
+Ultimately the investigator is responsible for ensuring that all prospective subjects (LARs of subjects) understands the required information in the consent form sufficiently to provide informed of consent.
 Those that do not, should not take part.

 Formal Assessment of Capacity

 - Benefits - direct and indirect